stijlbreuk/vue-channel-color-picker/README.md

 `@color-change`\
 Triggered when the color has been changed, returns the color object.

+\
+`@is-open`\
+Triggered when the colorpicker is being toggled, returns current state

 ## Contributing

 Checkout [GitHub issues](https://github.com/stijlbreuk/vue-channel-color-picker/issues) for any issues we need some help with.